Cover Your Nonprofit Like a Journalist

 In my career I’ve led communications for an education nonprofit and also covered education issues as a journalist.
 Surprisingly, I had better access to compelling stories at the nonprofit than I did as a reporter.

 Cause-based organizations are now leading publishers, podcasters, documentarians, and, above all, storytellers.
-In “Stories Worth Telling,” a recent study by the Meyer Foundation and Georgetown University, 96 percent of nonprofits emphasized the importance of telling their own story.
+In “Stories Worth Telling,” a study by the Meyer Foundation and Georgetown University, 96 percent of nonprofits emphasized the importance of telling their own story.

 In many ways, this shouldn’t come as a surprise at all.
 Nonprofit organizations can build their own audiences.
 Many cause-based groups can earn a trust with people on the front lines of key issues — teachers, aid workers, environmentalists, etc. — that is often challenging for time- and resource-strapped journalists.